adaptivestone/framework-documentation/docs/09-testsing.md

 ## Mock

-In most cases your code depends on external services, but you still need to perform testing.
-Calling external service for each test can be expensive and that is not necessary.
-For this problem jset provides moch options.
-That when you instead of calling real sdk of service will call a fake function that provide result without api calls
+In most cases, your code depends on external services, but you still need to perform testing.
+Calling an external service for each test can be expensive and is not necessary.
+For this problem, Vitest provides mock options.
+That is when you, instead of calling the real SDK of a service, will call a fake function that provides the result without API calls.

 [https://vitest.dev/api/vi.html#vi-mock](https://vitest.dev/api/vi.html#vi-mock)

-### Mocking function
+### Mocking a Function

 [https://vitest.dev/api/vi.html#mocking-functions-and-objects](https://vitest.dev/api/vi.html#mocking-functions-and-objects)

-You able to redefine import for you own import
+You are able to redefine an import for your own import.

 ```js
 vi.doMock("../file.js", () => ({